 It was surprisingly quick to get to me, given that it was coming from Canada, and Canada Post and USPS have spent most of the last six months in a grand competition to see who can be the slowest, but it arrived pretty quickly, and I was able to dive in.
 It comes with extensive instructions for preparing everything, with measurements down to the gram if you’re ridiculous like me and own a gram scale to measure what you make.

 And it’s easy!
 The only tricky part is that you can’t save cooked tapioca pearls, so you have to make them when you know you want bubble tea, but they also take a little less than an hour to cook, so you basically have to decide you want boba and then wait an hour.
 But it’s mostly inactive time.
 I’ll probably do a video where I make it on camera so you can see how I do things, but the short answer is that I learned that the best way to get that lovely frothy, bubble-y tea is to shake the prepared tea, syrup, creamer powder, and ice in a mason jar until it gets cold, and then top it with your tapioca pearls, which promptly sink to the bottom.

 Then, just slurp it up and pretend you’re out with friends and just happened to stop into a bubble tea place.
 It’s a little less spontaneous, but no less delicious.

 NB: Nothing to disclose.
-If you are interested in collaborating, please see my collaboration and contact information.
+If you are interested in collaborating with me, please see my contact and collaboration information.